Jaroslav Šilhavý

-Jaroslav Šilhavý ([ˈjaroslaf ˈʃɪlhaviː]; born 3 November 1961) is a Czech football manager and former player.
-He is the coach of Czech Republic.
+Jaroslav Šilhavý ([ˈjaroslaf ˈʃɪlhaviː]; born 3 November 1961) is a Czech professional football manager and former player.

 As a player, Šilhavý made a total of 464 top flight appearances spanning the end of the Czechoslovak First League and the beginning of the Czech First League, scoring 25 goals.
-His 464 appearances was a Czech league record until 6 November 2022, when Šilhavý was surpassed by Milan Petržela with 465 appearances.
+His 464 appearances was a Czech league record until 6 November 2022, when Šilhavý was surpassed by Milan Petržela.
 His son, Tomáš Šilhavý, also played football in the Czech First League.

-As a manager, Šilhavý won the 2011–12 Czech First League with FC Slovan Liberec.
+As a manager, Šilhavý won the 2011–12 Czech First League with Slovan Liberec.
 He has also had spells managing other top flight clubs in the Czech Republic, including Kladno, Viktoria Plzeň and Dynamo České Budějovice.
-He was an assistant manager for the Czech Republic national team from 2001 to 2009 before eventually taking full charge since 2018.
+He was an assistant manager for the Czech Republic national team from 2001 to 2009 before eventually taking full charge in 2018, later resigning in 2023 after qualifying the team for UEFA Euro 2024.
+In 2024, he was appointed the head coach of Oman, but last only seven months.

 Club career

 As a player, Šilhavý played as a defender.
-Born in Plzeň, he started playing at the top level in the 1979–80 Czechoslovak First League for TJ Škoda Plzeň.
+Born in Plzeň, he started playing at the top level in the 1979–80 Czechoslovak First League for Škoda Plzeň.
 He subsequently played for ten years with RH Cheb before moving to Slavia Prague partway through the 1989–90 Czechoslovak First League.

-At Slavia, Šilhavý was part of the team which finished second in the 1992–93 Czechoslovak First League but after four years in Prague, he moved to FC Petra Drnovice to continue his footballing career.

-After three years at Drnovice, he moved back to Prague in 1997, this time to play for Viktoria Žižkov, where he served as club captain.
+At Slavia, Šilhavý was part of the team which finished second in the 1992–93 Czechoslovak First League.
+After four years in Prague, he moved to Petra Drnovice to continue his footballing career.
+He moved back to Prague in 1997, this time to play for Viktoria Žižkov, where he served as club captain.
 While at Žižkov, he won the 1998 Personality of the League award at the Czech Footballer of the Year awards.

+During his playing career, Šilhavý became known for the record number of red cards he collected in the Czech First League, which still remains unbeaten as of 2023.
+He collected 9 red cards, the same as three other players, but with the lowest number of matches played.
+Combined with the Czechoslovak First League, he collected a total of 12 red cards.